20 student kitchen cupboard essentials

 Hold tight though!
 While you can get cheaper takeaways, it's still much lower cost (and healthier) to cook meals from scratch at home.

-Investing in just a few kitchen cupboard essentials at the start of the year will make rustling something up much easier and cheaper in the long-term.
+Investing in just a few cupboard essentials at the start of the year will make rustling something up much easier and cheaper in the long run.
 So, if you're preparing your student shopping list, read on for the best foods to take to uni.

 Top 20 food essentials for the kitchen